-Relevant publications, and/or products, services Title of publication Journal Year Author Research evaluation and the assessment of public value Arts & Humanities in Higher Education 14(1): 111-126 2015 Molas-Gallart, J. Tracing 'productive interactions' to identify social impacts: An example from the social sciences Research Evaluation 20(3): 219-226 2010 Molas-Gallart, J., Tang, P. A conceptual framework for studying science research careers Journal of Technology Transfer (under acceptance) 2018 C. Cañibano, R.Woolley, E. Iversen, S. Hinze, S. Hornbostel and J. Tesch A functional review of literature on research careers INGENIO Working Paper series, WP 2016- 05 2016 R. Woolley, C. Cañibano and J. Tesch Evolving cohesion metrics of a research network on rare diseases: a longitudinal study over 14 years Scientometrics, 108(1), 41-56 2016 Amat, C. B., Perruchas, F.
+Relevant publications, and/or products, services Title of publication Journal Year Author Research evaluation and the assessment of public value Arts & Humanities in Higher Education 14(1): 111-126 2015 Molas-Gallart, J. Tracing 'productive interactions' to identify social impacts: An example from the social sciences Research Evaluation 20(3): 219-226 2010 Molas-Gallart, J., Tang, P. A conceptual framework for studying science research careers Journal of Technology Transfer (under acceptance) 2018 C. Cañibano, R.Woolley, E. Iversen, S. Hinze, S. Hornbostel and J. Tesch A functional review of literature on research careers INGENIO Working Paper series, WP 2016-05 2016 R. Woolley, C. Cañibano and J. Tesch Evolving cohesion metrics of a research network on rare diseases: a longitudinal study over 14 years Scientometrics, 108(1), 41-56 2016 Amat, C. B., Perruchas, F.

-Relevant previous projects or activities Project name RISIS - Research infrastructure for research and innovation policy studies (EC-GA N°313082) http://risis.eu/ Dates (start/end) 2014-2018 Project name MoRRI - Monitoring the Evolution and Benefits of Responsible Research and Innovation (EC-DG RTD) Dates (start/end) 2014-2017 Short description This project aims at providing scientific evidence, data, analys support DG Research & Innovation's research funding activitie ties in relation to RRI.
-INGENIO is a task leader, specifically ment of indicators of RRI benefits. es and policy-n naking activi- Project name SIAMPI - Social Impact Assessment Methods for research and funding instruments through the study of Productive Interactions between science and society (EC-FP7) Dates (start/end) 2009-2011 Short description Our project aims at developing a method for the assessment of tific research.
-We review current literature including experiment studies in four different fields (nanotechnology, ICT, health, signades of social impact, in both national and supranational signal enhance insight in social impact assessment and to develop assessment. ntal studies and locial sciences) ettings.
-Our go conduct case with various oal is both to Project name MapRePort - Mapping and assessment of research portfolios (EC-FP7-MSCA) Dates (start/end) 2013-2017 Short description 1 agencies However there is no clear linderstanding and very little research on now to de- Project name OSIRIS - Oslo Institute for Research on the Impact of Science (The Research Council of Norway) Dates (start/end) 2016-2023 Short description The overall objective of the OSIRIS Centre is to study how an research produces effects in society at large - in a way that helps policymakers, users and research organisations to bett impact. generates new insights and
+Relevant previous projects or activities Project name RISIS - Research infrastructure for research and innovation policy studies (EC-GA N°313082) http://risis.eu/ Dates (start/end) 2014-2018 Project name MoRRI - Monitoring the Evolution and Benefits of Responsible Research and Innovation (EC-DG RTD) Dates (start/end) 2014-2017 Short description This project aims at providing scientific evidence, data, analysis and policy intelligence to support DG Research & Innovation's research funding activities and policy-making activities in relation to RRI.
+INGENIO is a task leader, specifically responsible for the development of indicators of RRI benefits.
+Project name SIAMPI - Social Impact Assessment Methods for research and funding instruments through the study of Productive Interactions between science and society (EC-FP7) Dates (start/end) 2009-2011 Short description Our project aims at developing a method for the assessment of the social impact of scientific research.
+We review current literature including experimental studies and conduct case studies in four different fields (nanotechnology, ICT, health, social sciences) with various grades of social impact, in both national and supranational settings.
+Our goal is both to enhance insight in social impact assessment and to develop assessment methods. conduct case with various oal is both to Project name MapRePort - Mapping and assessment of research portfolios (EC-FP7-MSCA) Dates (start/end) 2013-2017 Short description 1 agencies However there is no clear understanding and very little research on how to de- d by funding on how to de- Project name OSIRIS - Oslo Institute for Research on the Impact of Science (The Research Council of Norway) Dates (start/end) 2016-2023 Short description The overall objective of the OSIRIS Centre is to study how and under what circumstances research produces effects in society at large - in a way that generates new insights and helps policymakers, users and research organisations to better contribute to generating impact.